G-Research/spark-dgraph-connector/README.md

 |10     |starring |6        |
 |10     |director |8        |

+## Special Use Cases

+### Nodes without types (dgraph.type)

+A graph where nodes do not have any type (`dgraph.type`) can only be read with the `PredicatePartitioner` (see below), and then only with a single predicate per partition.
+Any other partitioner relies on the [Dgraphs type system](https://dgraph.io/docs/query-language/#type-system) and will therefore not "see" those nodes ([issue #4](https://github.com/G-Research/spark-dgraph-connector/issues/4)).

+### Nodes with types and predicates that are not part of its types

+A graph where nodes have predicates that are not part of the nodes' types can only be read with the `PredicatePartitioner` (see below).
+Any other partitioner relies on the [Dgraphs type system](https://dgraph.io/docs/query-language/#type-system) and will therefore not "see" those predicates ([issue #5](https://github.com/G-Research/spark-dgraph-connector/issues/5)).

 ## Partitioning

 Partitioning the Dgraph is essential to be able to load large quantities of graph data into Spark.